 Store your winter items now.
 Anything made of a heavy fabric like wool or fleece can now be moved to your storage area or to a bin at the back of the closet.
 I have two shelves my clothes closet; the high one has bins for off-season clothing and the low shelf is used for in-season shirts and sweaters, stacked between shelf dividers.

 6. Take your shoes to the cobbler

-Ask around your favorite stores and for cobbler reccomendations.
+Ask around your favorite stores and for cobbler recommendations.
 Bring the leather boots you’ve been abusing all winter in for a thorough cleaning and any repairs necessary.
 When you’re ready to store them they will be clean and ready to wear again in October.
-Also, think about re-inforcing the hells of any stilletos you plan to wear this Spring and Summer.
+Also, think about reinforcing the hells of any stilettos you plan to wear this Spring and Summer.

 Read more about: How to Care for Your Shoe Collection